python/cpython/Doc/library/decimal.rst

 .. data:: BasicContext

-   This is a predefined context object defined by the General Decimal Arithmetic Specification.
+   This is a standard context object defined by the General Decimal Arithmetic Specification.
    Precision is set to nine.
 Rounding is set to :const:`ROUND_HALF_UP`.
 All flags are cleared.
 All traps are enabled (treated as exceptions) except :const:`Inexact`, :const:`Rounded`, and